This article contains tips for troubleshooting requests to the Skytap REST API.

 Best practice: Checking the status of a resource

-An API request may return a 200 HTTP status code, even if the operation cannot succeed due to an error or because the resource is busy.
-A 200 status code indicates that the authentication was successful and the request was properly formatted; however, it does not indicate a completed update to the resource.
+An API request may return a 200 HTTP status code, even if the operation can’t succeed due to an error or because the resource is busy.
+A 200 status code indicates that the authentication was successful and the request was properly formatted; however, it doesn’t indicate a completed update to the resource.
 Your script should check for both a 200 status code and an indication that the change was successfully made.

 For more information about checking for the successful completion of an operation, see API best practice: Checking for busyness.

 error field that is populated when there is an problem with the resource (for example, if the VM can’t perform an operation because VMware Tools is still loading or if an import job failed because it contained an unsupported VM type).
 Generally, these error messages linger until the next successful state change, regardless of whether the issue still persists.